Content

 Enables students to appreciate and apply principles of effective and flexible human resource management throughout the HR cycle, and visits the tools and techniques used to maximise employee contribution and gain competitive advantage.

-Management Accounting
+Accounting Principles

 Managing a Successful Business Project